dasiths/NEventLite/README.md

         }
     ```

 4. Use the built in `Session` and `Repository` implementations to manage the Aggregate lifecycle.
+This is an example of how you would create and update a `Schedule` in your domain layer using some sort of command handler.

     ```csharp
     // We recommend using a DI container to inject the Session.
 Keep it scoped (per request in a web application)

-        public class CreateScheduleHandler
+        public class CreateScheduleCommandHandler
         {
             private readonly ISession<Schedule> _session;